benjamin-allen/nuctex/README.md

 next update will focus on.

 ###Update Status
-Current version: 0.1b.1
+Current version: 0.1c

-Next planned version: 0.1c
+Next planned version: 0.1c.1

-Major changes in update: Add items, equipment, and inventory systems
+Major changes in update: Add functions to recalculate inventory pointers' location in the index, for safety measures.

 ###Current features
 * Walk around in an exciting 4-tile world!